 “Philadelphia has it to offer,” Veasley says.
 “If you want an intimate listening experience, or a party atmosphere, or an outdoor setting, or an intense experience where there’s no distractions, there’s all kinds of sizes and types of venues.”

 At it since 1989, this intimate Center City spot is probably the best-known — and longest continuously running — jazz club in Philadelphia.
-The spot has live jazz Wednesday through Saturday, with performances from local, national, and international jazz musicians alike in its “bigger, but still intimate” performance space, says Kim Tucker, program director of local nonprofit Jazz Bridge.
+The spot has live jazz most nights, with performances from local, national, and international jazz musicians alike in its “bigger, but still intimate” performance space, says Kim Tucker, program director of local nonprofit Jazz Bridge.
 And the happy hour (held before shows) and menu — which features Southern-inspired fare from chef-owner Mark DeNinno (a Le Bec-Fin alum), is worth the trip, too.

-Jazz doesn’t necessarily have to be fancy, hifalutin, or academic — it can be down-to-earth, raucous fun, too.
-South Street staple bar Bob & Barbara’s does that in spades with its jazz programming throughout the week, which features organ trio Ethan Eubanks’ Detroit Grease the first Wednesday of the month starting at 8 p.m., organ jazz purveyors The Crowd Pleasers on Fridays at 9 p.m., and jazz, R&B, and soul outfit The 3 Notes on Saturdays at 9 p.m.
+Jazz doesn’t necessarily have to be fancy, highfalutin, or academic — it can be down-to-earth, raucous fun, too.
+South Street staple bar Bob & Barbara’s does that with its jazz programming throughout the week, which features organ trio Ethan Eubanks’ Detroit Grease the first Wednesday of the month starting at 8 p.m., organ jazz purveyors The Crowd Pleasers on Fridays at 9 p.m., and jazz, R&B, and soul outfit The 3 Notes on Saturdays at 9 p.m.
 The best part?
 No cover for any of them.

 OK, yes, it’s a chain with other locations in cities like New York, Chicago, and Boston.
 But the fact remains that City Winery, located in the Fashion District, does bring in some pretty stellar national jazz acts throughout the year — including favorites like long-running jazz quartet the Bad Plus, renowned trumpeter Christian Scott Atunde Adjuah, and acclaimed vocalist Lori Williams.
-Here, you’ll find two venues — the Main Stage (a larger, 250-seat room with a big stage and Meyer Sound system for the the audiophile) and The Loft (a more intimate, 140-seat space) — similar in vibe to Chris’s and South, so feel free to settle in for dinner and a show.
+Here, you’ll find two venues — the Main Stage (a larger, 250-seat room with a big stage and Meyer Sound system for audiophiles ) and The Loft (a more intimate, 140-seat space) — similar in vibe to Chris’s and South, so feel free to settle in for dinner and a show.

 Originally founded in 1935 as the social club of Local No. 274, Philadelphia’s Black musicians union, the Clef Club today is an educational institution for developing jazz musicians that also brings in accomplished musicians for “wonderful concerts” in its intimate performance space, Veasley says.
-While sidelined recently by the pandemic, they typically hold six large concerts annually, with past performers including the likes of organist DeFrancesco, bassist McBride, and saxophonist Tia Fuller, and plan to resume shows in January 2022.
+While sidelined recently by the pandemic, they typically hold six large concerts annually, with past performers including the likes of organist DeFrancesco, bassist McBride, and saxophonist Tia Fuller, and plan to resume shows in 2022.

-This community-focused jazz organization books shows throughout the Fairmount, Brewerytown, and Francisville neighborhoods in locations like Lemon Hill, Bar Hygge, Rybrew, and Corinthian Gardens — and, as Brey says, the “idea of it is music that people can see and not have to pay for,” so all of these are free.
+This community-focused jazz organization books shows throughout the Fairmount, Brewerytown, and Francisville neighborhoods in locations like Lemon Hill, Bar Hygge, Rybrew, and Corinthian Gardens — and, as pianist Tim Brey says, the “idea of it is music that people can see and not have to pay for,” so all of these are free.
 While the 2021 event series has wrapped up, performers included pianist Brey, bassist Nicholas Krolak, and vocalist and trombonist Hailey Brinnel, so keep an eye out for the 2022 lineup.

 📍 1837 N. Broad St., 📞 215-204-9860, 🌐 boyer.temple.edu/events/venues/temple-performing-arts-center, 🎟️ Free admission

 It ain’t just paintings and sculptures at this Chestnut Hill museum — there’s some pretty hip jazz, too.
-Every Friday at 6 p.m., Woodmere plays host to a popular jazz sit-down jazz night, which requires tickets ($25, or $15 for members) and proof of vaccination or a negative COVID-19 test to attend.
+Most Fridays at 6 p.m., Woodmere plays host to a popular jazz sit-down jazz night, which requires tickets ($25, or $15 for members) and proof of vaccination or a negative COVID-19 test to attend.
 But if you go, you’ll find themed nights and tributes to the likes of Duke Ellington and Thelonious Monk — as well as more mainstream artists like Whitney Houston and Tina Turner — from folks like pianist Adam Foulk and vocalist Jackie Gregg.

 If you like a little jazz alongside your impressionist, post-impressionist, and modern art, the Barnes is your spot.
-On the first Friday of each month, check them out in the evening from 6 p.m. to 9 p.m. for a variety of musical offerings, including jazz.
-In addition to music, cocktails and light bites are available, and you can check out the art while you listen, too — but if you want a sit-down-and-listen experience, get there early, as seating is limited.
+On the first Friday of each month, check it out in the evening from 6 to 9 p.m. for a variety of musical offerings, including jazz.
+In addition to the music, cocktails and light bites are available, and you can check out the art while you listen, too — but if you want a sit-down-and-listen experience, get there early, as seating is limited.